SPAIN TRAVEL GUIDE CONTENTS

 Lounge on Some of the Best Beaches

 With such amazing weather, of course, beaches are going to be top of the list of things to do while in Spain!
 The only question is where?
 The Costa Del Sol comes to mind when searching for that ideal laid-back sloth-life in the sun.
 Plus it has some of the best seafood and great nightlife!
 You can also opt to visit the coastal town of Nerja to combine some hiking, sightseeing, and culture.
 In the Southern part of Spain, you could even venture to the canary islands to relax or to take up some pretty epic island adventure sports.
-If you want to try out your luck in surfing, check out our article on the best surf spots in Spain.
+If you want to try out your luck in surfing, check out our article on the best surf spots in Spain or if you walk something calmer, read best paddle boarding in Europe.

 Challenge Yourself with El Camino de Santiago